The Lyceum School: Sports

 Students are divided into Sparta, Athens, Troy and Corinthe, the different houses, with the colour of their lanyard matching their house.
 Sports tournaments are inter-house, city-wide, and country-wide, such as at the Lahore University of Management Sciences, where they have won many awards.

 Debating

 The school has won national and international debate competitions, including the Harvard Model United Nations Conference.
 Its parliamentary debate team won the Karachi Cup in 2019.
 In 2019 Lyceum was the first school to win the Rotaract Model United Nations (ROTMUN) four times in a row.

 Clubs & societies

 Student government

-The student government hierarchy at The Lyceum School is as follows:
+The student government hierarchy at The Lyceum is as follows: